nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2024.md

 ★★★★☆

 The second instalment of Blame didn't delude me.
 I'm not very deep into mangas, so sometimes I'm in trouble parsing what I'm seeing and making sense of a story often told via drawings rather than words, but I welcome the challenge.

+### The Ministry of Ungentlemanly Warfare, Damien Lewis ★★★☆☆

+*(Il ministero della guerra sporca)*

+> Damien Lewis became an author largely by accident, when a British publisher asked him if he'd be willing to turn a TV documentary he was working on into a book ([source](https://www.goodreads.com/book/show/29247060-the-ministry-of-ungentlemanly-warfare)).

+Reading the book, one notices that the author must not have a literary background, as the language seems more appropriate for an action movie.
+It is not great literature, but it does tell a story worth knowing, that of the early clandestine actions that saw the baptism of the British SOE and Anders Lassen (SOE, SAS, SBS), a role model for all brave and swaggering agents operating behind the lines.
+In celebrating the daring actions of these outlawed warriors, this book does not hide their flaws, such as the abundant use of drugs to sustain themselves in action.
+I was surprised to learn that at the end of WWII, SOE operated in my area, and Lassen ultimately found his death in Comacchio (FE).
+His body is buried at the Argenta Gap War Cemetery, not too far from where I live.

+### The three-body problem, Cixin Liu ★★★★☆

+*(Il problema dei tre corpi, Mondadori)*

+It took me oh-so-long to get to this book.
+I was scared it would be a delusion, and I'm glad to say I was wrong.
+Excellent writing, an enthralling story, and lots of science intermixed with intriguing philosophical concepts and wild ideas—Sci-fi at his best.